 red - special notations

 "10D/1+10D" refers to the date on which it becomes mandatory to dial all local calls with the area code.
 In some areas, you must dial only the area code and number, for a total of 10 digits.
 In other areas, you must dial 1 plus the area code and number on all calls.
-In yet other areas, you may optionally dial 10D or 1+10D on some or all local calls.
+In yet other areas, you may optionally dial 10D or 1+10D on some or all local calls, or for calls within your own area code overlay whether the call is local or toll.
 If no date is listed in this column, the area already has mandatory 10D/1+10D local calls, or the listing is for a non-geographic code (such as toll-free numbers) in which there are no local calls, as such.

 "Overlay" refers to the date on which the new code goes into effect; that is, the first date on which numbers in the new code may be assigned and used.

 New area codes indicated with a question mark are speculation, based on available industry data.
 However, the information should not be considered reliable until it is officially confirmed by NANPA.